IronJoo/IronJoo/README.md

 - Traps cause damage
 - Picked up items are added to the hero's inventory, up to a maximum of three
 - Health bar dynamically displays the hero's health
-- Locked doors can only be opened with a specific key
+- Locked doors can only be opened with the corresponding key
 - Descriptive status messages at the bottom of the page give insights of what's occurring in the game

 Check out my other test-driven development project in Java <a href='https://github.com/IronJoo/FinanceManager_UPskill2022_v1_Joana_Ferro'>here</a>.